Pruning Soft Fruit Bushes

 General Care of Fruit Bushes

-Apply a general NPK fertilizer in spring then mulch around the base of bushes to conserve water and reduce weed growth.
+• Apply a general NPK fertiliser in spring, then mulch around the base to conserve moisture and suppress weeds.

 Apple Trees